Lazychain/challenges/doc/0001-staking.md

 Rules:

-- The rewards earned must be calculated (stead of having a constant curve time for generating ERC20 rewards) using a [monotonic](https://en.wikipedia.org/wiki/Monotonic_function) [piecewise](https://en.wikipedia.org/wiki/Piecewise_function) function.
+- The rewards earned must be calculated (instead of having a constant curve time for generating ERC20 rewards) using a [monotonic](https://en.wikipedia.org/wiki/Monotonic_function) [piecewise](https://en.wikipedia.org/wiki/Piecewise_function) function.
 - This curve should be pass it as parameter in the constructor in the form of an array.
-- The locking period should be 7 days
+- The locking period should be 7 days.

 The piecewise function should be: